dutchhackers/codeheroes-workspace/README.md

 Create a `.env` file in the root folder

-Tip: copy `sample.env` (from core lib: libs/codeheroes/core) to `.env` and fill in the environment variables
+Tip: copy `sample.env` to `.env` and fill in the environment variables

 ```